davidnmora/oops-you-invented-react/blog-post.md

 You've been known to be absent-minded, but how did you accidentally miss *a decade of web dev evolution*?

-But surely, even in a decade, no one's thought of something as genius as `Rehact`: it's declarative, component-based, and easy to learn once and use anywhere.
+But surely, even in a decade, no one's thought of something as genius as `Rehact`: it's **declarative**, **component-based**, and easy to **learn once and write anywhere**.

-Scanning the web for popular libraries, `React.js` catches your eye.

-You open the homepage:
+Scanning the web for popular libraries, `React.js` catches your eye, and you open the homepage:

 ![image](https://user-images.githubusercontent.com/6570507/82911380-af7a0200-9f20-11ea-9095-3da44ce0ab42.png)